-Approximately 2.1 million people nationwide had age-related macular degeneration in 2010, according to the National Eye Institute.
+Approximately 2.1 million people nationwide had age-related macular degeneration (AMD) in 2010, according to the National Eye Institute (NEI).
 By 2050, that number will more than double to a whopping 5.4 million.
-With February being Age-Related Macular Degeneration and Low Vision Awareness Month, it’s the perfect time to point a spotlight on the leading cause of blindness among older Americans.
+With February being AMD and Low Vision Awareness Month, it’s an appropriate time to point a spotlight on the leading cause of blindness among older adults.

 What is AMD?

-Signs of AMD can go unnoticed, but according to the American Optometric Association, some indicators do exist, such as gradual inability to see objects, distorted shapes of objects, straight lines looking wavy or crooked, a loss of color vision, or a dark or empty area in the center of vision.
+Signs of AMD can often go unnoticed.
+However, according to the American Optometric Association, some indicators do exist, such as gradual inability to see objects, distorted object shapes, straight lines looking wavy or crooked, a loss of color vision, or a dark or empty area in the center of vision.

 Who is at risk?